Nickname(s): The Green Mountain State

 The first Ben and Jerry’s Ice cream opened in Burlington in 1978.

 Vermont has the second smallest population behind Wyoming.

 It has the lowest unemployment in the Nation and the 2nd lowest crime rate, behind Maine.

 Maple Syrup.
 Maple syrup is made from the sap of maple trees.
-This sap was first collected by Native Americans who later introduced European settlers the sweet taste.
+This sap was first collected by Native Americans, who later introduced European settlers to the sweet taste.
 About 1 gallon of syrup is made by boiling 30 to 50 gallons of sap taken from 30 to 40-year-old maple trees.
-Care has to be taken to make sure the sap is only heated to 4.1°C above the boiling point.
+Care must be taken to ensure the sap is only heated to 4.1°C above the boiling point.
 If it is boiled too long, the syrup will crystallize.
 But if it is not boiled long enough, it will be watery.
 Vermont produces the most maple syrup in the United States, amounting to around 47% of the country’s supply.

 Joseph Smith was born in Sharon, Vermont, in 1844.
 He was the founder of the Church of Jesus Christ of Ladder Day Saints, also known as the Mormons.
-He was challenged by conventional Christian churches and agnostics and was eventually run out of New York.
-He and his followers moved around to various places, but each time they were spurned and rejected.
+He was challenged by established Christian churches and agnostics and eventually ran out of New York.
+He and his followers moved around to various places, but they were spurned and rejected each time.
 In Missouri, the Mormons were ordered to surrender their property and leave the state.
 Joseph Smith was even accused of treason and sentenced to death.
 The acting general refused to carry out the order, allowing Smith and his followers to flee to Nauvoo, Illinois.
-But turmoil occurred there as well, and he was killed when a mob stormed a jail where he was being held.
+But turmoil also occurred there, and he was killed when a mob stormed the jail where he was being held.
 Brigham Young, also born in Vermont, took over as the leader of the Mormons and headed west with about 70,000 followers.
-Today, this Christian church has a worldwide membership of about 17 million people.
+This Christian church has a worldwide membership of about 17 million people.